 Sometimes you have to go way back in time to see how changes have been made on a property.

-Back to when you didn’t even realise they could take photos from plans of the ground.
+Back to when you didn’t even realise they could take photos from planes.
 That’s where this website comes in.

-It will do your mind in because it is not intuitive but the information is there.
+It is difficult to use because it is not intuitive but the information is there.
 You just have to work for it.